 This is an official, licensed prop replica from the 300 Graphic Novel by Frank Miller.
 Available sharpened or unsharpened.
 We do have a very limited number of scratch and dent, non-sharpened ones with minor damage to the sheaths.
 Grab those while they last.

-Holy Crap!
+Holy Cow!
 Can you believe the number of cheap, flimsy 300 Spartan Sword knockoffs on the market?
 We bought three different knockoffs and banged them firmly against heavy metal cabinet and two of them broke on the first hit.
 How's that for buyer beware?

 I could go into some cheesy marketing statement like "good things come to those who wait" or "You get what you pay for," but I won't. (editor's note: You already did).
 Stay out of this, you mysterious and ambiguous editor guy.
 What I mean to say is, good swords take a while to design and manufacture.
 At Strongblade, we haven't seen a truly good 300 Spartan sword come out on the market.
 But all that is about to change.
 We present, the Windlass battle-ready 300 Spartan Sword, designed by none other than Frank "I wrote the 300 graphic novels that got turned into the movie that everyone is so excited about" Miller.
 That's right, these swords are true to his original design in just about every detail.